juanitapuentes/PLIT-Protein-Ligand-Interaction-Transformer/README.md

 Below are the main executable scripts in the repository:

-- `main.py`: main training and validation script
+- `main.py`: main training and validation scripts.
+Demo modes
 - `ensamble.py`: calculates metrics on the test set

 # Training